microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 ### [L] Labels and policies / -CollectLabelsAndPolicies <a name="labels-and-policies"></a>

-This parameter collects the labels and policy definitions (with detailled label actions and policy rules) from your [Microsoft Purview compliance portal](https://learn.microsoft.com/en-us/microsoft-365/compliance/microsoft-365-compliance-center?view=o365-worldwide).
-Those with encryption and those with content marking only.
+This parameter collects the labels and policy definitions (with detailled label actions and policy rules) from your [Microsoft Purview compliance portal](https://learn.microsoft.com/en-us/microsoft-365/compliance/microsoft-365-compliance-center?view=o365-worldwide) by using the [Exchange Online PowerShell module](#exchange-online-module).

 Results are written into log file [LabelsAndPolicies.log](#labels-and-policies-log) in the subfolder "Collect" of the Logs folder, and you can also have a CLP subfolder with the Office CLP policy.